progressdb/ProgressDB/docs/public/service-maintenance.md

 - If using `embedded` KMS: securely back up the master key and KMS data directory before maintenance.
 - If using `external` KMS: ensure the external KMS endpoint, credentials, and key IDs remain unchanged and reachable.
-- For any rewrap or rotation, snapshot DB and KMS metadata first and validate reads on a staging restore.
+- For any rewrap or rotation, snapshot DB and KMS metadata first and validate reads on a staging restoredb.

 Monitoring & quick checks